MuhtasimTanmoy/notebook/concepts/garbage collection.md

 # Garbage Collection
 Garbage collection (GC) is a form of automatic memory management.
 The garbage collector, or just collector, attempts to reclaim garbage, or memory occupied by objects that are no longer in use by the program.
-In large servers sometiems there is GC pause to reclaim memory.
+In large servers sometimes there is a GC pause to reclaim memory.

 ### [Rethinking Garbage Collection](https://www.youtube.com/watch?v=Fte2pKMjgG0)

-- Java compilation and execution goes through th below steps
+- Java compilation and execution goes through the below steps
     - JAVA Source File
     - Static Compiler
     - Class file